NEW & IMPROVED: RISE & GLOW!

 Circa the '80s and '90s, scientists started to blame saturated fat for … well, just about anything.
 They stated that saturated fat raises LDL cholesterol levels, and therefore eating coconut would lead to an increased risk of heart disease, weight gain and stroke.
 This led to a surge in the consumption of processed, unsaturated fats and the low-fat craze of the 1990s.

 But here's the thing: When consumers started replacing real, whole foods — like whole coconut and coconut oil — with processed seed oils (think canola oil, corn oil and rapeseed oil), obesity rates skyrocketed [2].
 Consumers replaced healthy dietary fats with processed foods and they were no longer eating real foods.
 Instead, they were consuming processed, inflammatory seed oils, which wreaked havoc on human health.
+Learn more about the health consequences of seed oil consumption in our Pillar Article below:

 Is Coconut Good for You?
 Health Benefits of Coconut